-Spotting fish is one of the best ways to spend time on a seaside or countryside holiday, or if you're lucky enough to live nearby.
+Spotting fish is one of the best ways to spend time on the seaside, or when you're exploring water in the countryside.
 It's tricky though, with the fish darting around and trying to avoid you.
-We've put together some ideas to make sure you can master no. 8 of our '50 things to do before you're 11¾' activities in no time.
+We've put together some ideas to make sure you can master no. 8 of our '50 things to do before you're 11¾' in no time.

 Choose your spot

 If you want to spot a fish, you'll need to be patient while you wait.
-If you want to catch the fish to have a closer look, be quick!
+And if you want to catch the fish to have a closer look, be very quick!

 Fish tend to feed early or late in the day, so these are good times to search.
-Around midday, however, you will find them easier to spot as the sun is overhead.
-Wearing sunglasses can also help, as the sun causes glare on the water, making it difficult to see in.
-You may find you have to wait for what feels like forever to spot one, but the feeling you get when you do will be worth it.
+Around midday, however, you'll find them easier to see because the sun is overhead.
+Wearing sunglasses can also help, as the sun causes glare on the water, making it difficult to look below the surface.
+You may find you have to wait for what feels like forever to spot a fish, but the feeling you get when you do will be worth it.

-If you're fishing with a net in a stream, then look really carefully in your net as you may have little tiny fish like sticklebacks or minnows which you might not spot straightaway.
+Top tip: If you're fishing with a net in a stream, then look really carefully in your net as you may have teeny-tiny fish like sticklebacks or minnows at the bottom, which are difficult to spot straightaway.

 Look after your fish

-If you do want to catch a fish, don’t forget that it will need to be in water to stay alive - so if you don't want to look at it anymore, then always put it back quickly and carefully so it can swim off home again.
+If you catch a fish, don’t forget they need to be in water to stay alive.
+After you’ve taken a quick look at your fish, put it back into the water carefully so it can swim off home again.

-If you want to transfer the fish to a container to have a longer look at it, then it's best to use the same water (at the same temperature) as the place where the fish came from in your container, and please don't leave it out in the sun to get hot.
+If you want to transfer the fish to a container to have a longer look at it, then it's best to use the same water (at the same temperature) as the place where the fish came from in your container.
+And please don't leave your fish out in the sun to get hot.

 Let it go!